 Pass the binding through the scrolls of the binder and draw it back under the needle.
 Place the edge of the material to be bound between the upper and lower scrolls, then lower the presser bar and sew as usual.
 Guide the cloth with the left hand and let the binding glide easily through the fingers of the right hand to keep it straight.
-For bias binding goods of any description can be used, 1% inch wide and uniform in width.
-If very light slazy material is used the binding should be cut a little with the left where the interval is used the binding should be cut a little with the left where the light slazy material is used the binding should be cut a little with the left where the light slazy material is used the binding should be cut a little with the left where the light slazy material is used the binding should be cut a little with the left slage.
+For bias binding goods of any description can be used, % inch wide and uniform in width.
+If very light slazy material is used the binding should be cut a little with the light of the property turned in.